MichelML/ml-cellsignal/README.md

 ```

 ### Project Design
-**N.B.
-This design is inspired by Appendix B of the book  [Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools](https://www.amazon.ca/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291) by Aurélien Géron**

 1. Get the data
 2. Explore the data to gain insights.
 3. Prepare the data to better expose the underlying data patterns to Machine Learning algorithms.